A brief history of sailing instruments and software over the decades.

 For the next few years, I sailed and gave copies of Exp to friends.
-Good friends including Peter Isler and Campbell Field gave invaluable feedback and advice through these years.
+Good friends including Peter Isler, Will Oxley and Campbell Field gave invaluable feedback and advice through these years.
 Due to increasing requests, I formed a company to sell Exp licences in 2005.
 Initially, sales were exclusively through Ockam Europe.
-US dealers started to be added in 2006 and the dealer network has slowly grown since.
+US resellers started to be added in 2006 and the reseller network has slowly grown since.
 It is still a very small market though.

 Silva added FDX support to their Nexus system in 2002 for faster exchange of data with tactical and performance applications.
 Garmin acquired Nexus from Kiwi Yachting in 2012.

 B&G bought Sailmath (WTP and Deckman) in 2004.
 WTP was replaced with the WTP2 in 2005, featuring updated hardware and much better integration with the Fastnet bus and B&G displays.
 Wtp3 and the B&G Zeus display were announced in 2010.
 H5000 in 2014.